-My name is Maura Dillon, and I hope to be a member of the Honor Board for the 2013-2014 year.
+Hey Everyone!
+My name is Madelaine Dubin, Class of 2016, and I am running to be the Tresurer of the SGA for the upcoming year.

 During the past academic year, I have invested time and effort into improving Bryn Mawr self-governance.
 I am the treasurer of two clubs—the rugby team and Bryn Mawr College Hillel—which have small and large budgets respectively.
 As a result, I understand the different fiscal needs of clubs and will be able to accommodate clubs based on these needs.
 I am a member of the Constitutional Review Committee, which has spent the past academic year revising the Bryn Mawr SGA Constitution.
 Through this committee I have learned to thoroughly understand SGA and how it is supposed to function.
 During this past year, I have attended many Representative Council meetings, and I have seen firsthand how people interact with and are affected by SGA.
 By being a treasurer of two clubs, being a member of the Constitutional Review Committee, and attending SGA Representative council meetings regularly, I now have a passion for SGA and how it affects the Bryn Mawr community.

 In the past, I have been selected to organize large budgets.
 Specifically, in high school, I collaborated to coordinate the fundraising and allocation of $3,000 for our end of year trip.
 I arranged and budgeted for housing, food, transportation, and different activities for students.
 During this process, I learned how to manage money carefully and work with others to ensure that my class had a great senior trip.
 In addition, this experience allowed me to see how organized and effective budgeting can make an impact.